 For example, a holder of an interest-only strip on a mortgage-backed security may not recover its entire investment if the underlying mortgages prepay at a faster rate than anticipated.
 Accordingly, mortgage-backed interest-only certificates are prohibited from being classified as held to maturity by ASC 320-10-25-5(a).
-In addition, certain interest-only securities and other securities with principal risk may be derivative instruments that are required to be accounted for under ASC 815.
+In addition, certain interest-only securities and other securities with principal risk may be hybrid instruments that are required to be accounted for under ASC 815.
+For more information on analyzing embedded derivatives, see our FRD, Derivatives and hedging.